flipperdevices/flipperzero-firmware/README.md

 - LRX-series rangefinders may also be used with the app.
 However, they are usually configured as RS232 or RS422 serial devices, not as UART serial devices.
 Therefore, a UART-to-RS232 or UART-to-RS422 converter is usually required to connect the Flipper Zero's UART lines to an LRX rangefinder.

-- Only powerful pumped lasers used in LRX devices such as the LRX-25A or LRX-20, and laser diodes found in some LRF devices such as the LRF-127 or LRF-200, may be tested using the **Test LRX laser** function.
-The reason is that, despite being designed to receive near-infrared (950 nm), the Flipper Zero's [infrared receiver](https://www.vishay.com/docs/82495/tsop753.pdf) is just sensitive enough to detect the far infrared emitted by the 1.5 µm range of Noptel rangefinders, provided the laser is powerful and focused enough.
+- Only certain rangefinger models' lasers can be tested with the **Test LRX laser** function, most notably LRX-class rangefinders - hence the name of the function - but also certain LRF rangefinders.
+Depending on the particular model, despite nominally working in the far-infrared, 1.5 µm lasers can leak near-infrared light around 950 nm that can be picked up by the Flipper Zero's [infrared receiver](https://www.vishay.com/docs/82495/tsop753.pdf) at close range.

-    Nevertheless, the Flipper Zero's infrared receiver is used completely outside of its specifications, so this may or may not work with your particular rangefinder and your particular Flipper Zero: if your rangefinder's laser isn't detected, do not assume it is malfunctioning!
+    Your particular rangefinder may be detected by the Flipper Zero, but there is no guarantee that it will be, as this function exploits a side effect of the laser diode that the rangefinders' design doesn't account for.
+If your rangefinder's laser isn't detected, do not assume it is malfunctioning!
 If it is detected however, you can be quite sure it is functioning well.

-    LRF devices that work in the near-infrared however, such as the LRF125 that works at 905 nm, are easily detected by the Flipper Zero at a distance despite using a lower power laser diode, and can be reliably diagnosed using the Flipper Zero.
+    LRF rangefinders such as the LRF125 that work in the near-infrared are easily detected by the Flipper Zero despite using a lower power laser diode, and can be reliably diagnosed using the Flipper Zero.

-- Some rangefinders are equipped with low power, near-infrared pointers instead of visible light (red) pointers.
-Those pointers can be easily detected and reliably diagnosed by the Flipper Zero also, using the **Test IR pointer** function.
+- Some rangefinders are equipped with a low power, near-infrared pointer instead of a visible light pointer.
+Near-infrared pointers can be easily detected and reliably diagnosed by the Flipper Zero also, using the **Test IR pointer** function.